White label options let you brand personally, so that no one will know you are using Slemma.

 The above parameters are replaced with the specific values in the emails.

-You can connect the desired Support service to your White-labeled Slemma version (Intercom.io and Zendesk are built-in).
+You can connect the desired Support service to your White-labeled Slemma version (Intercom.io, Zendesk and Freshdesk are built-in).

 Select the appropriate support service from the dropdown and type in the required parameters to connect.
 If you want to add another Support service, write us at firstname.lastname@example.org or leave us a note in the chat.